 Regular customers are the lifeblood of most businesses, but you can’t take them for granted.
 You have to always be contributing something new and fresh if you’re going to keep them engaged.
-If your company has a new produce or service, or if you’re running a promotion, make the announcement through your on-hold messaging.
+If your company has a new product or service, or if you’re running a promotion, make the announcement through your phone systems on hold feature.

 Play to Your Strengths

 While your callers are holding, share with them what separates your products and services from your competition.
 For instance, a doctor’s office could say, “All our physicians are board certified in their specialties and average at least ten years of experience.”
 Or a pizza place can say, “We’ve always thought we make the best pizza, but we’re thrilled to know you agree: We just won our third straight Best in the City Award!”